iphyer/data-science-from-scratch_zh/chapters/Chapter_06_Probability.md

     return sum(bernoulli_trial(p) for _ in range(n))
 ```

-The mean of a Bernoulli(p) variable is p, and its standard deviation is
+The mean of a Bernoulli(p) variable is p, and its standard deviation is !pic
 The central limit theorem says that as n gets large, a Binomial(n,p) variable is approxi‐ mately a normal random variable with mean μ = np and standard deviation
-p 1 − p .
-￼￼￼σ =
-np 1 − p .
  If we plot both, you can easily see the resemblance:

 ## For Further Exploration